ON TAKING THE FIRST STEP TOWARD UNDERSTANDING YOUR RELATIONSHIP WITH MONEY.

 SECURITY SEEKER SIDE:

-An investigator: A Security Seeker would never invest in a piece of property they’ve never seen.
+An investigator: A Security Seeker would never invest in a piece of property they’ve never seen virtually or in person.
 In fact, a Security Seeker wouldn’t need to just see the property; they’d need to have the soil tested for toxicity, look into all the zoning restrictions, and get a detailed prospectus from the developer and a resume from every other investor.

 Trustworthy: Security Seekers rarely put their futures on the line.
 That means they aren’t likely to spend this month’s mortgage on a car, or tap into their college fund to join a multilevel marketing company.